shibatch/sleef/README.md

 Building SLEEF for MacOS and Windows on x86 machines was officially supported ( :white_circle: ), as of 3.5.1, however it is not currently tested.

+Support for MacOS, iOS and Android is only preliminary on AArch64.

+SVE is not supported on Darwin-based system and therefore automatically disabled by SLEEF on Darwin.

 ### More on supported environment

 Refer to our web page for [more on supported environment][supported_env_url].